Prathiksha-Ramesh/Decision-Tree-Classifier-and-Regressor-Project/readme.md

 Overview of the Decision Tree algorithm, including its advantages, limitations, and applications in classification and regression.

-2.Data Loading and Preprocessing:
+2.Data Loading and Preprocessing

-1. Loading the Iris dataset.
+- Loading the Iris dataset.
-2. Preprocessing steps such as handling missing values, feature scaling, and data splitting.
+- Preprocessing steps such as handling missing values, feature scaling, and data splitting.
-3. Decision Tree Classifier Implementation:
+- Decision Tree Classifier Implementation:

 3. Implementation of the Decision Tree classifier using scikit-learn.